 In 2012, the Company applied for three exploration licences in northern Portugal.
-During and subsequent to the current period, two licences known as Vila de Rei and Boticas were granted and the Company was been issued an exclusive right to acquire the third licence.
+During the current period, two licences known as Vila de Rei and Boticas were granted and the Company was been issued an exclusive right to acquire the third licence.